📅 Thursday 20th March 2025

 On Saturday 18th January, the Heston West Big Local board came together with David Ahlquist from Locality for an inspiring and reflective workshop.
 As we approach the 10th anniversary of Heston West Big Local, this session offered an invaluable opportunity to celebrate past achievements, assess the current landscape, and set goals for the future.

 The workshop focused on identifying our proudest moments from the past decade, the "big wins" that have shaped the community, and the ongoing impact of our projects.
 It was encouraging to see board members speak passionately about their contributions and the broader successes of the Big Local programme, including the strong partnerships developed with organisations like C-Change West London.
 In addition to reflection, discussions turned towards the future, exploring how the board and community could enhance their influence in local decision-making.
 A key theme of the day was community power, highlighting the vital role of grassroots initiatives in shaping policies and building resilience.
 David also guided participants through an engaging session on individual skillsets, inviting board members to consider their strengths and areas for development.
 This was part of a broader conversation about recruiting and expanding the team, ensuring we have the talent and diversity needed to grow our operations and impact even further.
 The workshop proved to be an excellent platform for both reflection and forward-thinking, leaving attendees energised and ready to build on the incredible progress of the past decade.
 A detailed report capturing insights and outcomes from the day will be published soon.
 A big thank you to David Ahlquist, Locality, and all who participated for their invaluable contributions to shaping the future of Heston West Big Local.
+The Big Local Youth Film and Creative Drama Group has brought the spirit of Christmas to life with a heartwarming short video centred around kindness, giving, and gratitude.
+This festive project reflects the creativity and compassion of the young participants, who collaborated to craft a story that reminds us of the true meaning of the season.

 Big thanks to the London Borough of Hounslow's Thriving Communities programme for their support of our club and project.
 Their backing has enabled us to provide young people with opportunities to express themselves creatively and engage with their community in meaningful ways.
 On Thursday 19th December 2024, the community came together for a heartwarming Christmas Meal Party at Cranford Community College, marking the last major event of the year.
 This festive gathering, supported by the London Borough of Hounslow, was a resounding success, drawing a large turnout from across the local area.
 The event brought together participants and volunteers from a variety of community programmes supported by Heston West Big Local, held at the college throughout the year, including the Creative Social Club, children’s multi-sports sessions, filmmaking and drama groups, and the free hot community meals initiative.
 Adding to the festive cheer, Santa Claus made a special appearance, delighting children and adults alike.
 Guests were also treated to a lively and festive atmosphere, made possible by the incredible dedication of volunteers and Cranford Community College staff.
 The day was a true celebration of the community's hard work, generosity, and togetherness.
 A special thanks goes to Alan Fraser, Chair of C-Change West London and Deputy Head of Cranford Community College, whose leadership, alongside a committed team of volunteers, made this event possible.